 Public Cloud Infrastructure Management

-Public cloud infrastructure management is the most popular form, where resources are managed and provided by third-party service providers like Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform.
-These service providers cover all aspects of infrastructure management – including server maintenance, security updates, and scaling needs – with users accessing these resources on demand while only paying for what they consume.
-Public cloud infrastructure offers increased scalability, flexibility, and cost-effectiveness for organizations of any size.
+Public cloud infrastructure management is the most common type of cloud infrastructure management.
+In public cloud infrastructure, third-party service providers (e.g. Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform) manage and provide users with cloud infrastructure resources.
+These service providers help with every aspect of infrastructure management, including server maintenance, security updates, and scaling needs.
+Users access the resources on demand, and they only pay for what they use, while having very limited infrastructure management responsibilities.
+Advantages of public cloud infrastructure include greater scalability, flexibility, and cost-effective options for organizations of any size.

 Private Cloud Infrastructure Management